MicrobiologyETHZ/Methods_in_Microbiomics/docs/preprocessing/preprocessing.rst

 .. note::

     Base quality scores (i.e. level of confidence for any one base call) are an integral part of many bioinformatics pipelines (i.e. alignment and variant calling).
 Quality scores are usually expressed on a Phred scale (:math:`Q=-10log_{10}P`, where P is the probability of an error in the base call).
-Base quality scores normally ranged somewhere between 2 and 40, where  Q40 represents an error probability of 1/10000.
+Base quality scores normally range somewhere between 2 and 40, where  Q40 represents an error probability of 1/10000.
 More recently, Illumina started using binned quality scores.
 For example, NovaSeq (with RTA3) only produces 4 Q-scores: 2 is assigned to no-calls, 12 to calls <Q15, 23 to ~Q20 and 37 to >Q30.
 According to Illumina and in our hands, these binned quality scores did not affect the downstream analyses (i.e. variant calling).

 All of the preprocessing commands can be piped together as follows: